 [NO LONGER WORKS] Mundu Radio gives students the ability to plug headphones into their mobile device and transform it into a music machine, no matter where they are.
 The application provides a long list of music genres to choose from, and a nice clean player interface with simple controls to play and stop the music or adjust the volume.

 Let’s face it, most students don’t have the cash to keep buying MP3’s to download.
 And the last thing you want is your kid dumping their scholarship money (or your savings account money) into music downloads.
 Mundu radio lets a poor (or frugal) college student listen to great music 24 hours a day without spending a dime.

 Now here’s a secret for parents considering purchasing a Windows Mobile device for their kid, but unsure about the expensive monthly data charge.
 Another alternative is to do what many mobile laptop users do – go hunting for Wi-Fi hot spots.

 [NO LONGER WORKS] WeFi lets you search for an active network within range, where you can run unlimited data transfers at no cost.
-David mentioned WeFi in our article about WiFi hotspot finders, and Tehseen reviewed it as well.
+David mentioned WeFi in our article about WiFi hotspot finders.
 These days, there are free Wi-Fi networks everywhere, and most universities have Wi-Fi across an entire campus.